 Funeral Director’s Professional Fee:

 Please be aware that all funeral homes operate differently.
 When looking at the Professional Service Fee it is important to ask what it does and does not include.
 For example, some companies charge separately for each of their services such as hearse hire, transfer or embalming services.
 Whilst each on it’s own may not seem like much, by the time you put them all together things add up pretty quickly.
-At Eagar’s we charge a fixed fee of $4427.50 including GST (correct as at March 2017) that includes, but is not limited to, some of or all of the following services –
+At Eagar’s we charge a fee of $5785.00 including GST (correct as at May 2023) that includes, but is not limited to, some of or all of the following services –

 - Personal attendance to receive instructions from the family